To master photography, you have to master one critical element of nature – light.

 Adobe Photoshop has the Adobe Camera Raw feature that handles RAW formats from different cameras and allows you to post-process a photo to fix over-exposed areas.

-2. Browse to the image folder using Mini Bridge and right-click on the image and select Open in Camera Raw.
-You can also drag ‘n drop a RAW file into
+Browse to the image folder using Mini Bridge and right-click on the image and select Open in Camera Raw.
+You can also drag and drop a RAW file into the window.

 There is no fixed rule here about calibrating the sliders as each photo is different and you will have to combine them effectively.
 The best tool for the job is the one you already have – your eyes.
 Let them be your visual guide as you go about fixing overexposed photos.